-- 8.1 East Staffordshire Borough Council (ESBC) is required to establish its housing requirements by using the Office for National Statistics' (ONS) 2010-based population projections and the Department for Community and Local Government's (DCLG) 2008-based household projections.
+- 8.1 East Staffordshire Borough Council (ESBC) is required to establish its housing requirements, taking into account the Office for National Statistics household projections and an assessment of sites for development.
 This is then coupled with an assessment of sites for development and infrastructure requirements to derive the Local Plan strategy.
-The vast majority of growth in the Local Plan is focused in the two main centres of Burton-on-Trent and Uttoxeter. - 8.2 Using district-wide projections to underpin housing requirements at the parish level fails to take into account the location of the parish in relation to the main centres as well as the particular issues affecting such a parish, for example the age of the population.
-This is a reflection largely of the fact that villages have a relatively low stock of properties when compared to the main urban centres. - 8.3 The approach that the Neighbourhood Development Plan has taken is to use this data where appropriate and to combine it with consideration of the capacity of the key infrastructure which serves the village. - 8.4 It is a fundamental principle of the Localism Act and the National Planning Policy Framework that Neighbourhood Development Plans are permissive planning tools that must plan positively for growth.
-The policies in the Rolleston on Dove Neighbourhood Development Plan seek to achieve this.
-The policies reflect a process which the community has engaged with, fully understanding of the particular need to plan for future growth over a plan period to 2033. - 8.5 The Neighbourhood Development Plan process has not identified an overwhelming urge to only accommodate the needs of local people or those with a local connection.
+The vast majority of growth in the Local Plan is focused in the two main centres of Burton upon Trent and Uttoxeter. - 8.2 Using district-wide projections to underpin housing requirements at the parish level fails to take into account the location of the Parish in relation to the main centres as well as the particular issues affecting such a parish, for example the age of the population.
+This is a reflection largely of the fact that villages have a relatively low stock of properties when compared to the main urban centres. - 8.3 It is a fundamental principle of the Localism Act and the National Planning Policy Framework that Neighbourhood Development Plans are permissive planning tools that must plan positively for growth.
+The policies in the Rolleston on Dove Neighbourhood Development Plan provide for this.
+The policies reflect a process which the community has engaged with, fully understanding of the particular need to plan for future growth over a plan period to 2033. - 8.4 The Neighbourhood Development Plan process has not identified an overwhelming urge to only accommodate the needs of local people or those with a local connection.
 Equally however, it has been strongly felt by the community that Rolleston on Dove is not an appropriate location for significant growth in housing that will make a major contribution to accommodating the wider housing needs of East Staffordshire.
-Rolleston on Dove is a village and lacks the services to support such growth. - 8.6 Rolleston on Dove's proximity to Burton on Trent has inevitably had the effect of restricting its growth and the growth of services in the village.
-People from the wider catchment look to Burton on Trent for many of their basic services, not to Rolleston on Dove (see figure 4). - 8.7 It is important that the housing growth proposed for Rolleston on Dove over the plan period is appropriate in scale.
-The capacity of key services to absorb further growth is paramount.
-The levels of development being considered have no viable prospect of providing for expansion in the capacity of these services, so Rolleston on Dove's changing population must be supported by the services as they are currently provided. - 8.8 The principal services that will experience the greatest direct impact as a result of new development are John of Rolleston Primary School and the local GP health services
+Rolleston on Dove is a village and lacks the services to support such growth. - 8.5 Rolleston on Dove's proximity to Burton upon Trent has inevitably had the effect of restricting its growth and the growth of services in the village.
+People from the wider catchment look to Burton upon Trent for many of their basic services, not to Rolleston on Dove (see figure 4). - 8.6 It is important that housing growth in Rolleston on Dove over the plan period occurs alongside investment in infrastructure and the capacity of key services - The principal services that will experience the greatest direct impact as a result of new development are John of Rolleston Primary School and the local GP health services.

-H1: Housing Requirements
+H1: Housing Development